mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/lpsactionrename.rst

 when being matched.

 After the LPS has been renamed, sum elimination and rewriting will be applied to simplify the result.
-This can be skipped using :ref:`appropriate switches
+This can be skipped using appropriate switches.
-<manpage-lpsactionrename>`.

 Rename rule conditions
 ----------------------